padok/jarvis-docs/_posts/2021-10-30-gettingstarted.md

 ### 3. Creating a Set of Calibration Parameters
 One of the most important steps in creating good 3D ground truth annotations is precise camera calibration.
 As always we have a comprehensive [section]() on how to record calibration recordings in our Manual.
-For this example we provide a set of example calibration recordings that you can download by clicking [here]().<br>
+For this example we provide a set of example calibration recordings that you can download by clicking **[here](https://zenodo.org/record/6515182/files/Calibration_Example.zip?download=1)**.<br>
 Go back to the homescreen of the AnnotationTool and select the <span style="color:#63a31f">Create new Calibration</span> menu item.
 Like before let's first go through the options in the <span style="color:#63a31f">General</span> section.
 - **Calibration Set Name** is the name of the set of calibration parameters you're going to create.